linode/docs/docs/applications/development/install-gogs-on-debian-jessie.md

         sudo apt-get install -y postgresql postgresql-client libpq-dev

-2. Open the PostgreSQL interactive terminal to create new database and user for Gogs:
+2. Open the PostgreSQL interactive terminal to create a new database and user for Gogs:

         sudo -u postgres psql -d template1